 Coming at this from another angle: I don't want (or need) to know every time one of my bears surfaces for sale on the secondary market.
 Please don't report it to me when someone else lists one of my bears.

 Earnestly speaking: I don't want to debate the price a seller sets on the secondary market.
 The seller invested in one of my bears, and they should be allowed to determine their asking price without being harassed.
 If you don't like the price, don't buy it.

 I appreciate that someone might feel like they're looking out for my brand or my feelings-- but before you get all fired up on my behalf, please remember that I'm 100% A-OK with people doing what they want with The Peach Peddler bears that they own-- that includes selling my bears for a profit.

 So that's it.
-I love people who love bears.
+Bear people are my people.
 Do what makes you happy.
 I'm not sweating the silly stuff over here.

-Do you have a question I haven't covered that doesn't require math?
+Do you have a question I haven't covered (that won't require math)?